Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 • 22.7% weight loss in REDEFINE 1 kept it commercially relevant

-• NDA already filed, making it the closest late-stage challenger
+• NDA filed December 18, 2025, making it the closest late-stage challenger

 • Novo Nordisk platform strength keeps the programme strategically important